cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Meeting with Rory for stl file + cts feedback problems
 - game task recap
 - created documentation how to add a new task
+    - Ask if we can set a date to go thru my documentation (probably 2 days maybe; 1 to go thru initially then a 2nd quick one to review a final time?) so they know how to make a new task
 - the myo armband, does work to move the arm but i cant switch between controls

 *Game Task Outcome*